ark-network/arkdev.info/docs/intro.md

 ### ⌨️ Contributing

 We welcome contributions from the community.
-If you'd like to contribute to the reference implementation, please see the [Ark GitHub repository](https://github.com/ark-network/ark) repository.
+If you'd like to contribute to the reference implementation, please see the [Ark GitHub](https://github.com/ark-network).

 ### ➰ Stay in the Loop